Yucca gloriosa: Description

 Yucca gloriosa is caulescent, usually with several stems arising from the base, the base thickening in adult specimens.
 The long narrow leaves are straight and very stiff, growing to 30–50 cm long and 2-3.5 cm wide.
 They are dark green with entire margins, smooth, rarely finely denticulate, acuminate, with a sharp brown terminal spine.
 The inflorescence is a panicle up to 2.5 m long, of bell-shaped white flowers, sometimes tinged purple or red.
 The fruit is a leathery, elongate berry up to 8 cm long.

+Taxonomy

+Yucca gloriosa was first described by Carl Linnaeus in 1753.
+Genetic evidence has shown that the species originated via multiple hybridizations between Yucca aloifolia and Yucca filamentosa.
+It is classified as part of the Yucca genus within the Asparagaceae family.

+The species has two accepted varieties: